openmindculture/react-dataviz-demo/README.md

 What are practices and common pitfalls?
 Jetbrains AI's "find problems" action tell us?

+TODO: Jetbrains AI usage

+Inline chat, which is allowed to modify code directly, is called "generate code ..." as a context action.
+How to make it apply the code that was previously suggested in a "find problems" context action that generated lengthy answers in the chat window, so verbose that it scrolled down too quickly to read?
+How to make inline code generator produce the same code quality as the find problems chat action?
 TODO

 ### Synopsis, Synergies, Takeaways (so far)